quicwg/base-drafts/draft-ietf-quic-transport.md

 select an acceptable protocol version.
 If the server lists an acceptable version, the client selects that version and reattempts to create a connection using that version.
-Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
+Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number by one for every packet it sends.
 Packets MUST continue to use long headers and MUST include the new negotiated protocol version.

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server